Varian-MedicalAffairsAppliedSolutions/EthosROIOverride/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Varian Limited Use Software License Agreement (LUSLA).

 ---